 In 2012, Active Life and Sports Physical Therapy was selected to provide onsite outpatient physical therapy services at GBMC hospital.
 With that contract, we became part of the multidisciplinary team known as the GBMC Center for Rehabilitative Medicine.
-The Center operates in a model that includes physician, physician assistant, nurses, physical and occupational therapists, therapy assistants as well as therapy technicians and administrative care specialists.
+The Center operates in a model that includes physicians, physician assistants, nurses, physical and occupational therapists, physical and occupational therapist assistants as well as therapy technicians and administrative care specialists.
 Medical Director Alan Kimmel, MD and Clinical Director Virginia Moratz, OTR, CHT, CLT, oversee the coordination of care across all disciplines.

 The Center for Rehabilitative Medicine is a 5,600 square foot facility that incorporates Lymphedema Treatment, Occupational Therapy, Hand Therapy, Oncology Rehabilitation, Pelvic Health Physical Therapy, Orthopedic Physical Therapy, Vestibular Rehabilitation, Pre/Post Operative Spine Care, Balance/Fall Prevention, Work Injury Management and Neurological Rehabilitation services.